Ivy-Apps/legal/pocketvibe-privacy.md

 ## 11. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Changes will be communicated via the app or our website.
+We will notify you of any material changes to this Privacy Policy by in-app notification and/or email (if you have provided us with your email address).
+We will also update the "Last Updated" date at the top of this Privacy Policy.
 Continued use of the app after changes take effect constitutes your agreement to the revised policy.

 ---